 Graph Database Contributions

 Apache Tinkerpop is the standard software framework and language for all popular graph databases.
 We’re 100% behind Tinkerpop and committed to making it even better.
+When DataStax acquired Aurelius, we made a conscious decision to donate Tinkerpop to Apache so everyone could easily contribute and benefit from it.
 Our graph experts work constantly with the Tinkerpop community and heavily contribute to new open source releases.

 The Cassandra community provides numerous client side drivers for all popular development languages.
 Even so, we were constantly asked to produce a set of advanced drivers that could be certified for use with Cassandra and DataStax Enterprise.
 So we did.